Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Additional dissipation

-\end{proposition} \begin{proof} We start by estimating the terms in \eqref{g3g4-j} in the case $j=0$.
+\end{proposition} \begin{proof} We first consider the data \eqref{g3g4-j} in the case $j=0$.
 By means of the chain rule, we have that Using the critical product estimate in Lemma \ref{lemma-prodest} then yields for some constant $C>0$.
-Applying again the chain rule and combining the bounds in Lemma \ref{lemma-R} with the smoothness of $h_s$, thanks to the continuous embedding $H^{3/2+}(\mathcal{I}) \subset C^1(\overline{\mathcal{I}})$ we obtain the estimate
+Applying again the chain rule and using the uniform bounds in Lemma \ref{lemma-R}, thanks to the continuous embedding $H^{1/2+}(\mathcal{I}) \subset L^{\infty}(\mathcal{I})$ we obtain that